 Who is Considered an FMLA "Key Employee"?

-Under the Family and Medical Leave Act (“FMLA”), eligible employees are entitled to take up to 12 weeks of protected leave every year to attend to certain medical and family matters and up to 26 weeks to care for a family member injured during military service.
-FMLA eligibility requires the following criteria:
+Under the Family and Medical Leave Act (“FMLA”), eligible employees are entitled to take up to 12 weeks of protected leave every year to attend to certain medical and family matters.
+They are also entitled to 26 weeks to care for a family member injured during military service.

 - The employee must have been employed with the company for 12 months.